e saw it before he heard it. And he heard it before he felt it.

 "That's my son!
 His best friend is Lane.
 Wow, what a coincidence!"
 His thoughts immediately went back to something Randal Jr. had told him when he learned his mother would die from cancer.
 "My best friend's father was killed in the war in Afghanistan."
 Randal remembered his son being sad for his best friend.

 It was heartbreaking to see the destruction of the school.
 Randal knew where both his children were and made a beeline to the closest classroom.
 They were fortunate in they found Randal Jr and Lane side by side.
 They'd been down on the floor beside the teachers sturdy desk comparing drawings so they were unharmed.
-The side they were on faced the huge wall of glass window panes so they were easily found.
+The side they were on faced the huge wall of glass window panes had disappeared so they were quickly found.

 Randal crawled in and handed them both out to Sarah then several other children.
-The teacher would not make it as she was sitting at her seat behind the desk when the roof fell.
+The teacher did not make it as she was sitting at her seat behind the desk when the roof fell.

 Another large tremor and he backed out of there, and ran the circumference of the class attempting to locate a way in.
 Nothing, and the roof settled a little closer to the ground.
-Using the tire iron still in his hand, he started hammering and prying at a covered roof access door he discovered which was warped almost open.
+Using the tire iron still in his hand, he started hammering and prying at a covered roof access door which was warped almost open.
 The latch gave way quickly and he opened it up.

 Calling to Sarah Jane he heard her whimpering.
 Worming his way into the opening he reached three children and handed them out to Sarah.
 Within another ten minutes he located and pulled his daughter Sarah Jane to safety with the remaining six children in the class.
 The teacher was lying on her side with a beam across one leg just above the knee.

 No doubt she would lose that leg.
 "If I move that beam you'll bleed to death in seconds he told the teacher.
 We need help to get you out."

 Mrs. Hale nodded she understood then responded "there's others you can help.
 Go!"